Catalytic Oxidizer Solves Manufacturer's Local Odor Control Issue

 Synopsis

-A manufacturing company produces scented products in their facilities around the United States and has received numerous complaints regarding the odors emitted from the manufacturing facilities, which they wanted to address proactively.
+A manufacturing company producing scented products in their facilities around the United States received numerous complaints regarding the odors emitted from their facilities which they wanted to address proactively.
 A detailed engineering study determined that various hydrocarbon Volatile Organic Compounds (VOCs) were the root cause of the emitted odor; although the concentrations were low, the compounds exhausted were odoriferous.
 Pollution Systems (PSI) and the customer engaged to determine the most practical and safe solution to treat the odorous exhaust while still meeting all the business and operational goals of the client.

 Initial Operating Issue